 We’re trialling innovative smart streetlight technology in Phillip Island to reduce energy consumption and protect native wildlife by minimising disruption to their natural behaviours.

-In collaboration with Bass Coast Shire Council and Phillip Island Nature Parks, the trial will improve public lighting by replacing existing streetlights with smart streetlights.
+In collaboration with Bass Coast Shire Council, Phillip Island Nature Parks and Signify, the trial will improve public lighting by replacing existing streetlights with smart streetlights.

-Smart streetlights have sensors that detect motion and interact intelligently with their environment.
-They can automatically adjust brightness to significantly reduce energy consumption and help native animals maintain their natural behaviours.
+Smart streetlights interact intelligently with their environment.
+They can adjust brightness to provide the right amount of light at the right time.
+By not providing more light than necessary, they reduce energy consumption and protect native animals by minimising disruption to their natural behaviours.

 Our sites for the trial are: